USEPA/EPATADA/README.md

 The EPA specific implementation of OMB Mandate M-16-21 is addressed in the [System Life Cycle Management Procedure](https://www.epa.gov/irmpoli8/policy-procedures-and-guidance-system-life-cycle-management-slcm).
 EPA has chosen to use GitHub as its version control system as well as its inventory of open-source code projects.
 EPA uses GitHub to inventory its custom-developed, open-source code and generate the necessary metadata file that is then posted to code.gov for broad reuse in compliance with OMB Mandate M-16-21.

-If you have any questions or want to read more, check out the [EPA Open Source Project Repo](https://github.com/USEPA/open-source-projects) and [EPA's Interim Open Source Code Guidance](https://www.epa.gov/developers/open-source-software-and-epa-code-repository-requirements).
+If you have any questions or want to read more, check out the [EPA Open Source Project Repo](https://www.epa.gov/developers/open-source-software-and-code-repositories) and [EPA's Interim Open Source Software Policy](https://www.epa.gov/sites/default/files/2018-02/documents/interim_oss_policy_final.pdf).

 ## License